nicklalone/CIST_2500/01_What_is_Stats/day1.md

 ## <a id="learn"></a>What you'll know how to do

 ## <a id="geta"></a>How to get an A
 It's really pretty simple.
+I will do everything I can to protect you from me, from the college, and from yourselves.
+However, I can't be everything and so for you, in order to get an A you need to:

 1. Come to Class.
 2. Participate.
 3. Ask questions.
 4. Take responsibility for your future.

 If you fail this course or get less than an A, that is because you did not do one of the above.